 Q: What was the first book that you have written and published?

-Q: How many more books do you have planned, if any?
+Q: How many more books do you have planned for this new series?

 Q: What three words would you use to describe your writing style?

-Q: What advice would you give to fellow mystery/thriller writers?
+Q: What advice would you give to aspiring writers?

-Q: What themes can readers find in your latest release, The Lake Templeton Murders?
+Q: What themes can readers find in your latest release, The Last Duke Standing?

 Q: Where can readers find you and your books online?